RMITLibrary/easy_cite/2022-build/markdown/vancouver.md

 > "A one-shot vaccine that does not need annual updates is the Holy Grail for influenza researchers".
 (15 p1)

-Ac> cording to Mannix (15), "a one-shot vaccine that does not need annual updates is the Holy Grail for influenza researchers". (p1)
+> According to Mannix (15), "a one-shot vaccine that does not need annual updates is the Holy Grail for influenza researchers". (p1)

 #### Reference list

 In the reference list:

-- Do not italicise nor abbreviate the newspaper name.
+- Do **not** italicise nor abbreviate the newspaper name.
 The leading "The" can be dropped, if desired.

 - If the newspaper is published as a specific edition, add this detail in brackets after the Newspaper name.
-Do not italicise nor abbreviate edition name.
-Example: Sydney Morning Herald (Weekend Ed.).
+Do not italicise nor abbreviate edition name. *Example*: Sydney Morning Herald (Weekend Ed.).

 - Add the word 'Internet' in square brackets after the newspaper name.